ibm-cloud-docs/EventStreams/messagehub120.md

     ```
     {: codeblock}

-	Replace TOPIC_NAME with the name of the topic that you created in step 1.
+	Replace TOPIC_NAME with the name of the topic that you created in step 1 and OFFSET_TO_START_FROM with your offset ID.